amerz84/JavaFX_Appointment_Scheduler/README.md

 D.   Provide the ability to view the calendar by month and by week.

-E.    Provide the ability to automatically adjust appointment times based on user time zones and daylight saving time.
+E.    Provide the ability to automatically adjust appointment times based on user **time zones and daylight savings time**.

-F.   Write exception controls to prevent each of the following.
+F.   Write **exception controls** to prevent each of the following.
 You may use the same mechanism of exception control more than once, but you must incorporate at least  two different mechanisms of exception control.

 •   scheduling an appointment outside business hours